 Late Work: No late work will be accepted.
 Due dates will be clearly given on the assignments in Canvas.
 There will also not be any make up work.
-To compensate for illnesses or emergencies, two of the lowest grades in either the homework or quiz category will be dropped.
+To compensate for illnesses or emergencies, two of the lowest grades the Homework and Quiz category will be dropped.